 If you are pre-service teacher candidate who is already highly proficient in a language other than English, we encourage you to consider teaching for a bilingual program.
 In Oregon, you can find K-12 bilingual programs in Spanish, Russian, French, Chinese, Japanese, and Vietnamese.
 As their advantages are becoming better known, dual language programs are rapidly expanding, especially Spanish-English programs.
 At the same time, there is a critical shortage of bilingual teachers both in Oregon and nationwide.

-Our new Dual Language Specialization Program is available via Ecampus online-only courses.
+Our Dual Language Education Program is available via Ecampus online-only courses.
 Two of the courses will be taught bilingually in English and Spanish, requiring advanced fluency in Spanish.

 As of January 2016, TSPC has discontinued the ESOL/Bilingual endorsement and created a new Bilingual specialization in its place, found under OAR 584-225-0050.
 This means candidates can earn the following:

 The Bilingual specialization is not connected to any coursework.
 It is simply an indicator on your teaching license of advanced proficiency in a language other than English.